Gamikaru/blogd-blog-app-fullstack-m91015/client/DevOps/ComparativeAnalysisHomePageCodeBloggsStackOverflow.md

 **Introduction**

-This analysis compares the Lighthouse reports of two home pages: Stack Overflow's home page and Codeblogg's home page.
-The comparison focuses on four key areas evaluated by Lighthouse—Performance, Accessibility, Best Practices, and SEO—to identify where Codeblogg performs better or worse than Stack Overflow.
-The goal is to highlight areas for improvement and recognize strengths in Codeblogg's home page.
+This analysis compares the Lighthouse reports of two home pages: Stack Overflow's home page and Codeblog's home page.
+The comparison focuses on four key areas evaluated by Lighthouse—Performance, Accessibility, Best Practices, and SEO—to identify where Codeblog performs better or worse than Stack Overflow.
+The goal is to highlight areas for improvement and recognize strengths in Codeblog's home page.

 ---

 **Performance Comparison**

 - **Stack Overflow:** **69**
-- **Codeblogg:** **40**
+- **Codeblog:** **40**

 **Analysis:**

-Codeblogg's home page significantly underperforms in the Performance category compared to Stack Overflow.
+Codeblog's home page significantly underperforms in the Performance category compared to Stack Overflow.
 Key performance metrics indicate areas where optimization is urgently needed.

-**Codeblogg's Key Metrics:**
+**Codeblog's Key Metrics:**

 - **First Contentful Paint (FCP):** 6.7 s
 - **Largest Contentful Paint (LCP):** 11.8 s